-Perspective | How parents are carving out ‘alone time’ and not feeling guilty about it
+Perspective | How parents carve out ‘alone time’ and not feel guilty about it

 Cynthia Ntini-Jacobson, 38, who lives in Chevy Chase, D.C., proves the tricky balance between Mom Time and Me Time during this interview, as her 4-year-old son, Khozi kept adorably wandering into frame on the zoom.
 “He said, ‘Why are you sneaking around the house?' ” she says, once she’s successfully shuffled him into another room.

 Time alone was always hard to find because she home-schools Khozi and his 10-year-old brother, Khaya, but the pandemic closed all of the museums and activities that provided “a little reprieve, an outlet for being around other people.”
-She finds refuge in her (carefully curated) Twitter feed, and in her 5 p.m. dinner prep time, during which the kids and husband Paul, 43, know “that’s the time when I want to be left alone.
+She finds refuge in her carefully curated Twitter feed, and in her 5 p.m. dinner prep time, during which the kids and husband Paul, 43, know “that’s the time when I want to be left alone.
 I have my glass of rose and nobody bothers me until I’m done.”

 “I close the bedroom door and fold laundry and listen to podcasts,” like “You’re Wrong About” and “The Office Ladies,” staying “up long after I should just to get some time alone,” says Jill Grundy, 39, who lives in Silver Spring, Md., with husband Adam and kids Bennett, 10, Julia, 8 and Cecilia, 4.
 “The other day I was folding laundry and Julia said ‘Can I help you?
 I really want to spend time with you.’
 I felt terrible, but I had to say ‘This is my quiet time.’”